 The blunder that traders usually do is that they

 - Don’t declare their loss at the time of income tax return filing.
-By doing so, the loss thus cannot be set off or it cannot be carried forward against any income from future years, hence, they becomes a dead loss.
+By doing so, the loss thus cannot be set off or it cannot be carried forward against any income from future years, hence, they become a dead loss.

 Another pitfall is that an